IIEADB/Combitrainer-web/README.md

-# My React + TypeScript + Vite Project
+# Combitrainer web app

-This project is a modern web application built with React, TypeScript, and Vite.
-It aims to deliver high performance and a great developer experience.
+This project is a web application built with React, TypeScript, and Vite.
+It aims to deliver the same kind of experience as the Combitrainer app.

 ### Prerequisites